justins-engineering/thingspace-sdk-rust/README.md

-# thingspace-sdk-rust
+# Thingspace SDK Rust
-An unofficial SDK for Verizon Thingspace's API written in Rust
+A unofficial SDK for interacting with the [Verizon ThingSpace](https://thingspace.verizon.com/documentation.html) Standard APIs.